eneajaho/angular-isr/README.md

 - Path `/one` won't be cached at all, and everytime it is requested it will be server-rendered and then will be served to the user.

 - Path `/two` on the first request will be server-rendered and then will be cached.
 On the second request to it, the user will be served the cache that we got on the first request.
-But, now we will start a timer, in order to re-generate _(for the moment we just delete the cache)_ the cache after `5` seconds.
+But, now we will start a timer, in order to re-generate the cache after `5` seconds.
-On the third request to the same url, if the timer was finished before the third request, the user would be served with a server-rendered page, and that page will be added to the cache.
-If the timer was not finished, the user would be served with the cached page of the first request. **Coming soon: after the timer is finished the third request would be servered with a cached page, and the user will not wait for the server to render it first.**
+On the third request to the same url, if the timer was finished before the third request, the user would be served with the new regenerated page that exists on cache.
+If the timer was not finished, the user would be served with the cached page of the first request.

 - Path `/three` after the first request that is server-rendered, the page will be added to cache and the cache will never be deleted automatically as in path `/two`.
 So after the first request, all the other ones will come from the cache.